greenKac/fast_n/README.md

 ## How to use

-Create a noise object, passing in a seed and some noise-dependant parameters, then call its Sample() method with a x and y positions to access the value at the given location.
+Create a noise object, passing in a seed and some noise-dependant parameters, then call its Sample() method with x and y 2D coordinates to access the value at the given position.

 This exemple shows how to draw perlin noise using ***PIL*** to handle the image stuff: